 During his degree and MA at MMU, Deamer studied with one of the pioneers of critical theory in the UK, Antony Easthope.
 Eventually, Easthope asked Deamer to work alongside and stand in for him during his illness on the late academic’s flagship Film Theory course (1999-2000).
-This began Deamer’s long term association with MMU as associate lecturer in film, a post he held for fifteen years (until 2013-2014).
+This began Deamer’s long term association with MMU as lecturer in film, a post he held for over fifteen years.
 The 2000s also saw Deamer teaching a number of semesters with another doyen of critical theory, Rob Lapsley, on his renowned University of Manchester course for the public, In Theory.

 Deamer was founder and the first creative director of Trauma, MMU’s English Research Institute film seminar and screenings programme at Mabel Tylecote cinema (2004-2009); and co-founder and assistant editor with Anna Powell of A/V: the Online Journal of Deleuze Studies (2005-2014).
 During this time Deamer also worked as a communications consultant, and he currently serves on the British Society for Phenomenology executive committee as Head of Engagement and Events.

-Originally from Kernow (Cornwall), UK, and having travelled, lived, and worked all over the world (including Hong Kong, Bangkok, Tel Aviv, and London), for the last twenty or so years Deamer has been living in Manchester with his daughter Nyah.
+Originally from Kernow (Cornwall), UK, and having travelled, lived, and worked all over the world (including Hong Kong, Bangkok, Tel Aviv, and London), for twenty or so years Deamer was in Manchester, UK, with his daughter Nyah.
 The kid recently heading off into the world, Deamer now resides on a wee island called Nusa Lembongan, between Bali and Lombok, Indonesia, spending his days in coffee shops writing a book on Nietzsche and cinema.